Rajeshwari-Rudra/GDP1/README.md

 ## User story-11
 - As a team, they need to test the application and have to provide the bugs to the developers.
 ## Acceptance Criteria:
-- I(Puneeth) being the QA Analyst, I will take up this task and run all the tests to the application and provide the bugs and check the application to work it properly.
+- I(Puneeth) being the QA Analyst, I 'm going to take on this role and run all the tests on the application and provide the bugs and check the application for proper functioning.
 ## User story-12
 - As a team, they need to deploy the app and expand to production.
 ## Acceptance Criteria: